Joseph Klafter

-Joseph (Yossi) Klafter (יוסף קלפטר; born May 7, 1945) is an Israeli chemical physics professor who is the Heineman Chair of Physical Chemistry at Tel Aviv University, and was the eighth President of Tel Aviv University from 2009 to 2019.
-He won the 2020 Israel Prize in the fields of Chemistry and Physics.
+Joseph (Yossi) Klafter (Hebrew: יוסף קלפטר; born May 7, 1945) is an Israeli chemical physics professor at Tel Aviv University.
+He served as the eighth President of Tel Aviv University from 2009 to 2019.
+He was awarded the 2020 Israel Prize in Chemistry and Physics and the 2025 Israel Chemical Society Gold Medal.

+Klafter is known for contributions to the theoretical framework of anomalous diffusion and random processes in complex systems.
+His work includes the formal derivation of the continuous-time random-walk (CTRW) Equation, the introduction of Lévy walks, and major contributions to fractional dynamics.
+He was among the first to propose that Lévy-type walks could provide an efficient strategy for locating randomly distributed, hidden targets, helping establish the theoretical basis for Lévy search and foraging.
+His research has had broad applications across physics, chemistry, and biology.

 Biography

-Joseph Klafter was born in Tel Aviv in Mandatory Palestine in 1945 to Slovak immigrant parents who came to Israel illegally in 1939 as part of Aliyah Bet.
+Joseph Klafter was born in Tel Aviv in 1945, in what was then Mandatory Palestine, to Slovak immigrant parents who arrived in Palestine in 1939 as part of Aliyah Bet.
 He attended elementary and high school in Rishon LeZion.

-Klafter obtained both a BSc and MSc in physics at Bar-Ilan University, and a PhD in chemistry at Tel Aviv University.
-He fought in the Six Day War.
-He then engaged in post-doctoral studies in chemistry at the Massachusetts Institute of Technology (MIT), and then worked in research and development at Exxon for eight years.
+Klafter studied physics at Bar-Ilan University, where he received his BSc and MSc degrees.
+He subsequently earned his PhD in chemistry from Tel Aviv University under the supervision of Prof. Joshua Jortner.
+He then engaged in post-doctoral research in chemistry at the Massachusetts Institute of Technology (MIT), before joining Exxon Research and Engineering, where he spent eight years as a senior researcher.